 Informing others of your new boundaries can feel scary or intimidating.
 It doesn’t have to be a lengthy or painful conversation.
 In fact, I believe that “stating the facts” is all that’s required.
 You do not need to justify, answer questions or deal with drama.
 If a tug-of-war is offered, you are not required to engage.
 Drop your end of the tug-of-war rope and do something else.

 Whether you inform or carry out the boundary and consequences without informing, the choice is up to you.
-I would suggest being very comfortable with the consequences, and know without a doubt that you can carry them out.
+I would suggest being very comfortable with the consequences and knowing without a doubt that you can carry them out.

-Sometimes people can be hurtful, critical or judgemental when we start setting and enforcing boundaries.
-They’re not used to it and they don’t like it.
-In the spirit of loving detachment, that’s all OK.
+Sometimes people can be hurtful, critical, or judgmental when we start setting and enforcing boundaries.
+They’re not used to it, and they don’t like it.
+In the spirit of positive detachment, that’s all OK.
 They don’t have to like it.
 Whether they like it or not has nothing to do with you or taking care of yourself.
 So when someone challenges your boundary, remind yourself that you can do hard things.
-You do hard things every day and you’ve been doing hard things all your life.
+You do hard things every day, and you’ve been doing hard things all your life.
 This is no different.

 - Practice saying yes and no to real or imaginary questions.

 - Know when something is your responsibility & when it’s not.
 Say it nicely, say it with firmness.
 “No, that’s actually something you should be doing for yourself.”